obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 ### Done

+- [x] Resolve operators to functions.
+Current impl scans external assemblies only (not local decls) and matches on operator symbol and types (exactly).
 - [x] IR: Validate file-global statements (only StatementExpression?)
 - [x] IR: Refactor structure of compilation, program and module (hierarchy in that order).
 - [x] Function: Forward reference in body not resolved.
 Unresolved symbols in a scope should be passed onto its parent scope and reprocessed just before exiting the scope.